MelvinSGjr/EnochCore/README.md

 # EnochCore Modular Operating System

 ## Overview
-EnochCore is a modular, extensible, and lightweight operating system (***THIS IS NOT LINUX OR BSD (Only Kernel based on BSD files)***) for x86_64.
-It is designed for clarity, hackability, and community-driven development.
-EnochCore uses standard, efficient components and is easy to fork and extend.
+EnochCore is a modular, extensible, and lightweight operating system (***THIS IS NOT LINUX OR BSD (Only Kernel based on BSD files)***) x86_64 POSIX-compliant operating system in C. It is designed for clarity, hackability, and community-driven development.
+EnochCore uses standard, efficient components and is easy to fork and extend

+## Kernel
+The EnochCore kernel is a monolithic x86_64 one written in relatively simple C with a few bits of Intel assembly here and there.
+It uses the Limine bootloader and leverages the FAT32 filesystem for booting along with Ext2 for the root partition.

 **I made this using a [malwarepad](https://github.com/malwarepad)'s tutorial on [YouTube](https://www.youtube.com/watch?v=vjkiPU6QcWw)**